factom-protocol/FIP/FIPS/config.md

 ; ---------------- SIMULATION ----------------
-; Enable console input to send commands
+; Disable keyboard input to the console
-;simConsole = true
+;simNoInput = false

 ; How many simulated nodes to launch with a minimum of one ;simCount = 1